Very briefly, there are 5 major components to a dry cleaner’s service: cleaning, finishing (aka pressing), inspecting, repairing and packaging.

 Contrast this to perc, synthetic petroleum or formaldehyde dibutyl acetal.

 In the event of a major spill, a cleaner using siloxane will need a bucket and a mop.
-In the event of a major spill, a cleaner using perc, synthetic petroleum or formaldehyde dibutyl acetal will need to summon your Fire Department’s Hazardous Materials Unit.
+In the event of a major spill, a cleaner using perc, synthetic petroleum or formaldehyde dibutyl acetal will need to summon your local Fire Department’s Hazardous Materials Unit.

 From a health point of view, first aid measures for siloxane state that no action is required when siloxane comes into contact with skin or is inhaled or ingested.
 This differs markedly from first aid measures for perc, synthetic petroleum or formaldehyde dibutyl acetal solvents (typically, wash, flush and consult a physician).